sham-jadhav03/Review/README.md

-The better understanding of the AI agent -> Predicate environment, Probabilistic approach to understand the agent , How we instruct the AI agent TELL, ASK, ACT -> Knowledgebase-agent understand
+The better understanding of the AI agent -> Predicate environment, Probabilistic approach to understand the agent, How we instruct the AI agent TELL, ASK, ACT -> Knowledgebase-agent understand
 ✅ 1.
 Knowledge-Based Agents
 What is a Knowledge-Based Agent?
-A knowledge-based agent (KBA) is an agent that works using explicit knowledge about the world — in the form of rules, facts, and logic.
+A knowledge-based agent (KBA) is an agent that operates using explicit knowledge of the world, expressed as rules, facts, and logic.
 A normal agent → reacts based on perception.
 A knowledge-based agent → reasons, deduces, predicts.